sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_58_ConditionsAndLoopsTypesOfJumpInstructions/Quiz01.md

 **Description**

-a) JZ is jump if zero.

-b) JZ is jump if zero.

-c) JZ is jump if zero.

-d) JZ is jump if zero.
+JZ is jump if zero.

 ---
 ---